danielmwatkins/calval_tgrs/README.md

 Notebook: `cloudmask_callibration.ipynb`
 Walks through the algorithm options, methodology, and provides example images and comparisons beyond what is used in the paper.

+Script: `create_cloudmask_images.jl`
+Generates the original and cleaned cloudmasks for validation.

 Script: `calibrate_cloudmask_plot_histograms.py`.
 Reads in the image data, computes and plots the cloudmask algorithms.
 Cloudmask settings are copied from the notebook.
+Generates Figure 5.
+Prints the estimated optimal parameters and the tests against the held-out data.

 ## preprocessing and tiling
 * TBD: Clean up the tiling algorithm to use cloud fraction and image contrast (or entropy?) to determine whether to equalize the histogram.
 Still need to determine whether any settings of the morphological operations need to be changed.